Change is imminent – should SAP Commerce be replaced by a new solution?

 • … because further development is too cost-intensive

-These dissatisfied customers may either have had "bad luck with the service provider" - or are rightly convinced that another solution would be better and more economical for them.
+These dissatisfied customers may have either had “bad luck with the service provider” – or are rightly convinced that another solution would be better and more economical for them.

 Does this lean replacement of SAP Commerce Cloud – in pursuit of the composable commerce approach – with Emporix sound too good to be true?